5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 71f Location should not use 02 for Front Panel, use 01 instead

 ## IV.
 Understanding the Codec schematic
 Shown below is `codec_dump.txt_dec.txt.svg`, a visual representation of the data inside the codec dump for the **Realtek ALC269VC** used in my Laptop.
-It shows the complete routing capabilities of the Audio Codec.
+It shows the routing capabilities of the Audio Codec.
 Depending on the Codec used in your system, the schematic will look different!

 ![codec_dump_dec](https://user-images.githubusercontent.com/76865553/170470041-6a872399-d75a-4145-b305-b66e242a1b47.svg)